-- “Tourism marketing plans for Pepin County.”
+- “Marketing plans for Pepin County.”
 Journalism 445: Creative Campaign Messages.
 Doug McLeod.

 - “Best practices for analyzing school data.”
-Independent research project.
+Independent project with the School of Education.
 Sarah Archibald.

 - “Economic impact of the Durand-Arkansaw School District.”
-Division of Extension project.
-Steve Deller and Pat Malone.
+Independent project with the Division of Extension.
+Steve Deller.

 - “Statistical analysis of Wisconsin Forward Exam English and Language Arts scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.

 - “Statistical analysis of Wisconsin Forward Exam math scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.

 - “Behavior change communication campaign to improve water quality.”
 Independent project with Life Sciences Communication and the Division of Extension.
 Bret Shaw.

 - “Best practices for managing GIS data.”
-Independent research project with the State Cartographer’s Office and the Nelson Institute for Environmental Studies.
+Independent student project with the State Cartographer’s Office and the Nelson Institute for Environmental Studies.